schr0841/cnn_project/README.md

 ## Sparse categorical vs categorical loss functions / sparse vs non-sparse class mode generators

 Use the Sparse categorical crossentropy loss function when there are two or more label classes.
-In our data generating code, we can specify class_mode='sparse' to get the correct format.
+In our data generating code, we can specify class_mode='sparse' to get the correct format in the generated data.
 We expect labels to be provided as integers.
-If you want to provide labels using one-hot representation, please use CategoricalCrossentropy loss (with class_mode='categorical' instead).
+If one wants to provide labels using one-hot representation, please use CategoricalCrossentropy loss (with class_mode='categorical' in the data generating code instead).
 There should be # classes floating point values per feature for y_pred and a single floating point value per feature for y_true.
-In our instance above, we do not discern a noticable difference in the accuracies for the two approaches, though we do obtain the highest validation accuracy when using categorical cross entropy.
+In our instance above, we do not discern a noticable difference in the accuracies for the two approaches, though we do obtain the highest validation accuracy when using categorical cross entropy / categorical data generation.

-## Pre-training a model
+## Pre-training a model: General Overview

 Pre-training a model in the context of neural networks involves training a model on a large dataset before fine-tuning it on a specific task.
 Here’s a breakdown of what pre-training means and why it’s beneficial: